Scheduled MonumentsEnglandGreat Witcombe Romano-British villa

 What is Great Witcombe Romano-British villa?

-Great Witcombe is a Romano-British villa situated in Gloucestershire, dating to the Roman occupation of Britain.
+Great Witcombe is a Romano-British villa situated in Gloucestershire, notable as one of the region's significant examples of Roman domestic architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014826.

 Who is responsible for protecting Great Witcombe Romano-British villa?